johnfedoruk/bangular/aio/content/guide/testing.md

 It's not possible to stub the component's `HeroDetailService` in the `providers` of the `TestBed.configureTestingModule`.
 Those are providers for the _testing module_, not the component.
 They prepare the dependency injector at the _fixture level_.

-Angular creates the component with its _own_ injector, which is a _child_ of the fixture injector.
+Bangular creates the component with its _own_ injector, which is a _child_ of the fixture injector.
 It registers the component's providers (the `HeroDetailService` in this case) with the child injector.
 A test cannot get to child injector services from the fixture injector.
 And `TestBed.configureTestingModule` can't configure them either.

-Angular has been creating new instances of the real `HeroDetailService` all along!
+Bangular has been creating new instances of the real `HeroDetailService` all along!

 <div class="l-sub-section">